aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 Each team must designate one individual on their official roster to serve as the speaking captain for a game.

 A. The speaking captain has the power to speak for the team when conversing with officials.

 i.
-Players may speak to officials on their own behalf. ii.
+Players may speak to officials on their own behalf.

+ii.
 Officials may direct any person to stop speaking with any official.

-B. If the team’s speaking captain is unable to continue the duties of the position for any reason, their team must select an alternate speaking captain.
+B. If the team's speaking captain is unable to continue the duties of the position for any reason, their team must select an alternate speaking captain.

 i.
-If the team’s original speaking captain for the game legally returns to the bench or pitch, they shall resume the role of speaking captain.
+If the team's original speaking captain for the game legally returns to the bench or pitch, they shall resume the role of speaking captain.

 C. Speaking captains may only enter the pitch while play is stopped, unless they are entering as an active player.

 i.
 If the speaking captain substantially illegally enters the pitch or affects play while illegally on the pitch, they are encroaching on the pitch.

 D. The speaking captain may request to have a player from their own team ejected from the game.
 The head referee will enforce this when they determine it will not affect play.

 ⚑ *Blue Card*—Encroaching on the pitch